 Money in Qatar

-The currency used in Qatar is the riyal (QAR), which is subdivided into 100 dirhams.
+The currency used in Qatar is the riyal (QAR), which is divided into 100 dirhams.
 Riyals can be found in the following denominations:

 The riyal is pegged to the US dollar at a fixed rate of 1 USD to 3.64 QAR for the Qatar Central Bank's sales and purchases of USD with banks that operate in the country.
 New arrivals can easily get local cash at the airport and banks.
 Remember, though, that when exchanging currency, banks charge for the service, so the rate may vary.